Indian movie A Place of our Own wins Hivos Free to be Me Award

 A Place of our Own

 Every year during Roze Filmdagen, Hivos presents the Free to be Me Award.
 A prize for a film that contributes to acceptance and visibility in a country where there is little room for diversity.
 With the award, Roze Filmdagen and Hivos give the makers of their film a stage to express themselves as well as their deep appreciation for their craft.
 A Place of our Own is a production of Ektara Collective, an independent collective of filmmakers making films about marginalized communities.
-Several individuals from the collective (including the two main characters) will be present to receive the award in person during the special award screening on Saturday, April 1, at 7 p.m. at Het Ketelhuis in Amsterdam.
+Several individuals from the collective will be present to receive the award in person during the special award screening on Saturday, April 1, at 7 p.m. at Het Ketelhuis in Amsterdam.
+You can buy tickets here.
 A Place of our Own can also be watched during the final festival day on Sunday, April 2.

 “We are greatly honoured to be receiving the Hivos Free To Be Me Award.
 This award not only gives recognition for our work and the contexts from which such stories emerge but also validates the collective process through which the film was made.
 A Place of our Own was created under extraordinary circumstances, during the pandemic and it was only the determination and commitment of the cast and crew to the story and cinema that made it possible.
 We would also like to specially mention the grace and courage of the actors who acted in the face of discrimination and hostility that society reserves for them.
 We hope that the film will help amplify the voice of the trans-queer community and also hold a mirror to society.”